manoharan-lab/holopy/docs/source/users/basics.rst

 Data
 ----

-Holopy is at its core a tool for working with optical data, either measurements from some experiment or simulations of such data.
-Holopy works with all such data as :class:`holopy.core.marray.Marray` objects which are arrays of point measurements along with metadata about how to interpret those values.
+HoloPy is at its core a tool for working with optical data, either measurements from some experiment or simulations of such data.
+HoloPy works with all such data as :class:`holopy.core.marray.Marray` objects which are arrays of point measurements along with metadata about how to interpret those values.
 Metadata might be: